Shopping Local in Lisbon: Best Portuguese Stores to Discover

 The artwork on these tiles is really spectacular.
 Photo credit: Pedro Sadio Photography via Cortiço e Netos

-The brand’s name is an acronym representing its core values—independent thinking, superb quality, transparent pricing, and organic materials—which tells you pretty much everything you need to know.
+The brand’s name is an acronym representing its core values, independent thinking, superb quality, transparent pricing, and organic materials.
+This tells you pretty much everything you need to know.
 It’s also a common word in Portuguese, literally meaning “THIS.”

-ISTO is defined by a sense of understated elegance and classic silhouettes: the kind of clothes that never go out of style.
+ISTO has a defined sense of understated elegance and classic silhouettes: the kind of clothes that never go out of style.
 You can find its four Lisbon stores in Príncipe Real, Chiado, Campo de Ourique, and Amoreiras Shopping Center.

 This is one of the best places in Lisbon t shop locally and sustainably.
 Photo credit: Fernando Lavin

 If you’re in the market for locally made products but not quite sure what you want to buy, A Vida Portuguesa is the place for you.
-Its name means “Portuguese life” and that’s a fitting description of what you’ll find here: a wide array of objects imbued with the Portuguese spirit.
+Its name means “Portuguese life”.
+That’s a fitting description of what you’ll find here: a wide array of objects imbued with the Portuguese spirit.

 If you’re looking to buy something unique in Lisbon, this is the place to go.
 Photo credit: A Vida Portuguesa

 A Vida Portuguesa sells vintage posters and stationery, gourmet foods and dinnerware, artisanal jewelry and accessories, woven blankets and scented soaps… in other words, a little bit of everything.
-The only clear common thread is that all of its products are made in Portugal.
+The only clear common thread is that all of its products originate in Portugal.

-There are two standalone stores in Lisbon—one in Chiado and one in Intendente—plus one inside Mercado da Ribeira (Time Out Market) and DEPOZITO, a shop and cultural space created in collaboration with Portugal Manual (a network of local artisans).
+There are two standalone stores in Lisbon – one in Chiado and one in Intendente.
+Plus, there is also one inside Mercado da Ribeira (Time Out Market).
+And in DEPOZITO, a shop and cultural space created in collaboration with Portugal Manual (a network of local artisans).

 Dedicated to traditional and contemporary crafts, DEPOZITO also hosts several workshops.
 Photo credit: A Vida Portuguesa